OBJECTIVES OF THE POLICY

 The Data Protection Officer is accountable for ensuring that compliance with data protection legislation and good practice can be demonstrated.
 This accountability includes:

 The Data Protection Office has been appointed to take responsibility for the company’s compliance with this policy on a day-to-day basis.
-In particular, has direct responsibility for ensuring that the company complies with the GDPR, as do Line Managers in respect of data processing that takes place within their area of responsibility.
+In particular, has direct responsibility for ensuring that the company complies with the UK GDPR, as do Line Managers in respect of data processing that takes place within their area of responsibility.

 The Data Protection Officer has specific responsibilities in respect of procedures such as the Subject Access Request procedure and is the first point of call for Employees seeking clarification on any aspect of data protection compliance.